-Jeffrey Siegel is Executive Chairman of the Board of Directors.
+Jeffrey Siegel is Chairman of the Board of Directors and Executive Chairman.
 Mr. Siegel has held the position of Chairman of the Board since June 2001, the position of President from December 1999 to 2013 and the position of Chief Executive Officer from December 2000 to March 2018.
-Mr. Siegel is also a director of Grupo Vasconia, S.A.B. ("Vasconia"), a manufacturer and distributor of industrial aluminum products, aluminum disks, cookware and related items in Mexico, in which the Company has approximately a 30% equity ownership.
+Mr. Siegel is also a director of Grupo Vasconia, S.A.B. ("Vasconia"), a manufacturer and distributor of industrial aluminum products, aluminum disks, cookware and related items in Mexico, in which the Company has a 24.7% equity ownership.
 Mr. Siegel has been a director of Vasconia since 2007.
 Shares of Vasconia's capital stock are traded on the Bolsa Mexicana de Valores, the Mexican Stock Exchange.
 Mr. Siegel has served the Company in various capacities and has been a director of the Company since 1967.
 Mr. Siegel is a cousin of Craig Phillips and the father of Daniel Siegel.

 Robert B. Kay is our Chief Executive Officer and has served in such role since the consummation of the Filament Acquisition in March 2018.
+Mr. Kay is also a director of Vasconia since 2018.
 Mr. Kay previously served as the Chairman and Chief Executive Officer of Filament from 2012 to 2018.
-Mr. Kay began his career at Deloitte & Touche where he spent six years as a management consultant.
-From 1993 until 1998, he served as the Senior Vice President and Chief Financial Officer of Oxford Resources Corp., a Nasdaq listed consumer finance company.
+Mr. Kay began his career at Deloitte & Touche LLP where he spent six years as a management consultant.
+From 1993 until 1998, he served as the Senior Vice President and Chief Financial Officer of Oxford Resources Corp., a Nasdaq-listed consumer finance company.
 From 1999 to 2005, Mr. Kay was President and Chief Executive Officer of Key Components, Inc., a diversified industrial company.
 In 2006, Mr. Kay joined Kaz, Inc. as Executive Chairman until the company was sold to a publicly traded strategic buyer in 2010.
 Mr. Kay has been a member of the operating partner network of Centre Partners Management, LLC, which, through its affiliates, beneficially owns a majority of the capital stock of Taylor Parent, LLC, since 2005.
 Mr. Kay also serves on the board of Nearly Natural, LLC, a private portfolio company of Centre Partners Management, LLC.